sumedh9561/kindmeal.my_clone/README.md

 We faced challenges with CSS tags and class also, because when we merged CSS files for any page in which 2-3 members have worked, sometimes tags were colliding because of the same names of tags and classes.

 ## Team
--Vedprakash
+Vedprakash
--Akshay Kadu
+Akshay Kadu
--Prashant shetti  Sumedh Ambhore
+Prashant shetti  Sumedh Ambhore
--Shivani Thakur
+Shivani Thakur
--Sumedh Ambhore
+Sumedh Ambhore
 ># Authors
 @Akshaykadu24